DimitriPalmer22/Relapse-Code-Documentation/_temp/tmp.md

 - Up to Rylan: we can we UV for him, or he UVs and textures
 	- He will be the texture artist for consistency's sake

-### Do away with the threads
+### Do away with the Threads
-- Instead of individual threads
+- Instead of individual threads, we have threads for groups.
+	- For example, we have a thread for UI, a thread for monster + enemies.